getimmerza/immerza-sdk-package/README.md

 end
 ```
 ## Things to check when exporting the scene:
+* Check that only one LuaManager instance is present in the scene
 * Subscribe to the OnPauseRequested event in the class ImmerzaEvents and provide a pause implementation
 #### Example:
 ```Lua